 Plant names can drive you crazy, sometimes.
 The false cypress genus, Chamaecyparis, is a case in point.
-But all confusion over plant names aside, this colorful genus is clearly a favorite among homeowners.
-I am especially impressed with the Chamaecyparis shrubs whose golden foliage beams so brightly in the landscape, particularly in the spring season (some do a good job of retaining this bright color during the summer; see below).
+But all confusion over plant names aside, this colorful genus is clearly a favorite among American homeowners, who have planted 'Gold Mops,' for example, across the United States.
+People are especially impressed with the Chamaecyparis shrubs whose golden foliage beams so brightly in the landscape.

 The Truth About "False Cypress"

 Although not true cypresses, the trees and shrubs in the false cypress genus belong to the cypress family.
-Other genera in this family include -- you guessed it -- the true cypresses, along with the junipers and the arborvitae.
+Other genera in this family include the true cypresses, along with the junipers and the arborvitae.

 Some of the most gorgeous trees and shrubs in the landscape are types of Chamaecyparis, including:

 - Hinoki cypress.

 - The "threadleaf" group of false cypress shrubs, such as 'Gold Mops' and 'Dwarf Gold Thread.'

 Again, note the confusion over names.
 Although commonly referred to as "Hinoki cypress" trees, these very popular Japanese plants (Chamaecyparis obtusa) are not true cypresses.

 A favorite is Chamaecyparis obtusa 'Crippsii', the "Cripps" golden Hinoki cypress.